 "Sugaray" Rayford is an American electric blues singer and songwriter.
-He has released three albums to date and in 2016 was nominated for 4 Blues Music Awards.
+He has released four albums to date and in 2017 was nominated for 4 Blues Music Awards.

-Sugaray Rayford nominated for 2 Blues Music Awards 2017!
+Sugaray Rayford nominated for 4 Blues Music Awards!

 Sugaray has fronted his own band since 2010, called the Sugaray Rayford Band.
 This band is currently made up of world-class musicians who tour extensively internationally.
 Ralph Carter on bass who is also Suga's writing partner, Gino Matteo on guitar, Drake Munkihaid Shining on keyboards, Lavell Jones on drums, Allan Walker on sax, George Pandas on trumpet.
 Currently Allen Markel is substituting for Ralph on bass until Ralph can return.
 Leo Dombecki also joins in on 2nd keyboard and sax on select gigs.
 Jade Bennett also performs back up vocals on many projects.